mangalam-research/salve/README.rst

 This will create a `build` subdirectory in which the JavaScript necessary to validate XML files against a prepared RNG schema.
 (See below for how preparation happens.)
-You could copy what is in build to a server to serve these files to a client that would then perform validation.
+You could copy what is in `build` to a server to serve these files to a client that would then perform validation.
+Future releases will include automatic support for minified versions of salve.

 Basic Usage
 ===========